numba/numba/docs/source/doc/arrayexprs.rst

 Array Expressions
 =================

-NumbaPro implements array expressions which provide a single pass over the data with a fused expression.
+Numba implements array expressions which provide a single pass over the data with a fused expression.
 It also implements native slicing and stack-allocated NumPy array views, which means slicing is very fast compared to slicing in Python or even Numba.
 It also means one can now slice an array in a ``nopython`` context.
-Lets try a diffusion in numba with loops, and numbapro with array expressions::
+Lets try a diffusion in numba with loops and with array expressions::

     from numba import *
-    import numbapro
     import numpy as np

     mu = 0.1